Skip to Content

 Example basketball diagram that shows a shooting guard utilizing an Iverson cut to get open

-This example consists of a shooting guard using an Iverson cut to get open near a perimeter area of the court.
+This example consists of a shooting guard performing an Iverson cut to get open near a perimeter area of the court.

 Afterwards, 2 receives the ball from 1 and has the option to take the open three-point shot or possibly attack the rim to score points via a layup or other type of close-range shot.